Knoop hardness test

 HK values are typically in the range from 100 to 1000, when specified in the conventional units of kg_{f}⋅mm^{−2}.
 The SI unit, pascal, is sometimes used instead: 1 kg_{f}⋅mm^{−2} = 9.80665 MPa.
 The impression area represents a projected area based on the surface projection of the elongated diagonal measurement.
-This is different than the area term used for other types of indentation hardness testing, such as the Vickers hardness test, which utilize a contact surface area term.
+This is different from the area term used for other types of indentation hardness testing, such as the Vickers hardness test, which utilize a contact surface area term.